 (Adds details throughout and updates prices to close)

-* Five of the TSX's 10 main groups ended higher.
+* Seven of the index's 10 main groups ended lower.

 * The largest percentage gainer on the TSX was Martinrea Intl, which rose 11.1 percent, after the car parts maker posted third-quarter earnings that beat expectations.

 * The largest decliner was Canopy Growth Co, down 7.5 percent.